Latest Release: v12.2.0 — Security patches, WEBP improvements | v11.2.1 v10.4.0 | Python 3.9 – 3.13 supported

 Install Pillow

-With the environment active, install Pillow normally.
+With the virtual environment active, install Pillow normally.

 shell

-(venv) $pip install Pillow
+(venv) $pip install --upgrade Pillow

 📦 Format Support Matrix.